SlowDash integrates Python scripts written by users, with features including:

 is runningTrue

-if rumping is in progress,
+if ramping is in progress,

 otherwise returns False